Meet Our instructors

 Bill is also featured guitarist and co-writer on several tracks of the Sonny Boy Terry CD: Breakfast Dance.
 He appeared in the book Texas Blues by Alan Govenar.
 Bill is also a featured guitarist on the soundtrack for the upcoming film Double Bayou by Heather Kolb, who also directed the documentary film Third Ward Blues.
 He is fluent in several musical styles including rock, blues, slide, country, bluegrass, gospel, contemporary praise and worship, acoustic finger-style, classical and flamenco.
 His teaching emphasizes a strong foundation encompassing technique, theory, reading, ear training and the fundamentals of performing.
 He brings his great talent and vast experience to the classroom and is a well-qualified mentor of students aspiring to learn all they can about playing and performance.

-Gabe Bravo - Mandolin, Drum
+Gabe Bravo - Drums, Guitar, Mandolin

 Teaching since: 2010